thomasgodfrey48/destinationunknown/_posts/2021-11-08-the-changing-face-of-bbc-sport.md

 ![](../uploads/bbc-logos.png)

-This shift to Gill Sans, a zero-contrast, non-italicised, clean and (overwhelmingly corporate) sans-serif font
+This shift to Gill Sans, a zero-contrast, non-italicised, clean and (overwhelmingly corporate) sans-serif font.
 Gill Sans was used until 2017 across the BBC, and was fully removed in October 2021 to be replaced by the in-house BBC Reith font, which is now used in the BBC's logo.

 ## 2017-2021